In 5 Breaths

 Fourth belly breath in:

-imagine filling in toes to the tips of your fingers….exhale
+imagine filling in from your toes to the tips of your fingers….exhale

 Fifth belly breath in: